 The Comprehensive Exam consists of the oral defense of a written research proposal developed by the student.
 As a first step, the student will develop a pre-proposal on any Microbiology or Immunology topic, including their planned or related research.

 Timetable.
 Students are expected to finish the Comprehensive Exam no later than the 5th semester of graduate study, excluding summer semesters.
-The first step in the process is the submission of the pre-proposal, which is due within 2 months of finishing the 4th semester.
-For a student admitted in the Fall, this timeline requires pre-proposal submission in the summer following their second year and Comprehensive Exam completion during the Fall semester of their third year.
+The first step in the process is the submission of the pre-proposal.
+For a student admitted in the Fall, this timeline requires pre-proposal submission in the summer (by July 31) following their second year and Comprehensive Exam completion during the Fall semester of their third year.
 Special permission from the Graduate Affairs Committee is required in advance if a student is unable to submit the pre-proposal by this deadline.
 Permission must include an explanation for the delay and a proposed timeline for submitting the pre-proposal.
 The Graduate Affairs Committee will evaluate special circumstances, such as medical leaves or department transfers, on a case-by-case basis.
 The Comprehensive Exam can be taken earlier if so desired if it can be arranged.

 Committee Membership.
 The Director of the Microbiology Graduate Program must approve the examination committee.
 The examination committee will consist of at least five members.
 The chair of the committee must be a member of the Department and cannot be the student's mentor.
 At least three members of the committee must have primary appointments within the Department and at least one member must be from outside the Department.